 IPVanish has both DNS and IPv6 leak protection.

-Also, in the event that your VPN connection drops, the kill switch will allow IPVanish to immediately kill all network traffic.
+Also, if your VPN connection drops, the kill switch will allow IPVanish to immediately kill all network traffic.

 In the absence of such a feature, the websites and servers you’re already exchanging packets of information with will suddenly see behind the veil and recognize your actual IP address.
 This may be very damaging if you’re downloading copyrighted content, for example.